 The series of acoustic-tactile laser cuts Paper Reliefs investigates the physical properties of paper – its resistance when cut, folded or curved – to explore haptic and rhythmic interaction.
 The shapes and patterns are informed by the way the human hand can perform gestures in a fluid fashion, gliding over and stroking the paper.

-By carefully interacting with these pieces, one notices how certain geometric forms provide tactile, rhythmic and acoustic experience.
+By intentionally touching the reliefs, one notices how the multiplicity of geometric forms provide tactile, as well as acoustic experience.
 The works aims to engage the audience in a direct dialogue with the material.

-Paper Reliefs I & I were developed at Makerspace UHasselt/Diepenbeek.
-Many thanks to Tom de Weyer (Makerspace, UHasselt) and Eva Schrooten (PXL-MAD, Hasselt).
+The Paper Reliefs series was developed at Makerspace UHasselt/Diepenbeek, with thanks to Tom de Weyer (Makerspace, UHasselt) and Eva Schrooten (PXL-MAD, Hasselt) for the extra help.